-- 187, 188 Undergraduate Special Projects Individual projects supervised by a faculty member.
+187, 188 Undergraduate Special Projects Individual pro-

+jects supervised by a faculty member.
 Projects may involve independent field, laboratory, or library investigations.
 Formal report required.
 Prerequisites: Junior standing, submission of a project prospectus for permission.
-One to five hours. - 191 Wildlife and Fisheries Practicum Supervised work experience in the wildlife and fisheries area.
+One to five hours.

+191 Wildlife and Fisheries Practicum Supervised work experience in the wildlife and fisheries area.
 Prerequisite: Instructor's permission.
-Credit as arranged. - 232 Ichthyology Biology of fishes.
+Credit as arranged.

+232 Ichthyology Biology of fishes.
 Study of the structure and function of systems; behavior and ecology of modern fishes.
-Prerequisites: Zoology 104 or 219 or equivalent.
+Prerequisite: Zoology 104 or 219 or equivalent.
 Three hours.
 LaBar.
+Alternate years, 1994-95.

-Alternate years, 1992-93. - 251 Wildlife Habitat and Population Analysis Management, analyses, and interpretation of animal census and survey data; home range analyses; population modeling; habitat evaluation, classification, and preference analysis.
-Prerequisites: 150, Natural Resources 140.
-Three hours. - 271 Wetlands Ecology and Marsh Management Structure and dynamics of natural and manmade marsh systems; emphasis on applied ecology, freshwater habitats, and their wildlife populations.
-Prerequisite: 174 or permission.
-Three hours. - 272 Wetlands Ecology and Marsh Management Laboratory Qualitative and quantitative assessment of marsh habitats and wildlife populations, emphasizing management of waterfowl and furbearers.
+272 Wetlands Ecology and Marsh Management Laboratory Qualitative and quantitative assessment of marsh habitats and wildlife populations, emphasizing management of waterfowl and furbearers.
 Technical paper required.
 One weekend trip.
-Prerequisites: 150; previous or concurrent enrollment in 271.
-One hour. - 273 Uplands Wildlife Ecology Integration of ecological principles, wildlife biology, land use, and human dimensions in wildlife.
+Prerequisites: 150; previous or concurrent enrollment in Natural Resources 260.
+One hour.
+Hirth.

+273 Uplands Wildlife Ecology Integration of ecological principles, wildlife biology, land use, and human dimensions in wildlife.
 Emphasis on development and maintenance of wildlife habitat, and population regulation of upland species.
-Prerequisites: 150, 174.
+Prerequisite: 174.
 Three hours.
+Hirth.

-Hirth. - 274 Uplands Wildlife Ecology Laboratory Laboratory and field experience related to upland species and management of their habitat.
+274 Uplands Wildlife Ecology Laboratory Laboratory and field experience related to upland species and management of their habitat.
 Field project required.
 Prerequisite: Previous or concurrent enrollment in 273.
 One hour.
+Hirth.

-Hirth. - 275 Wildlife Behavior Behavior and social organization of game and nongame species as they pertain to population management.
+275 Wildlife Behavior Behavior and social organization of game and nongame species as they pertain to population management.
 Prerequisites: One year of biology, an ecology course, 74 or 174 recommended.
 Three hours.
+Hirth.

-Hirth. - 279 Marine Ecology Structure and function of major marine communities, including open ocean, benthos, coral reefs, and estauaries.
+279 Marine Ecology Structure and function of major marine communities, including open ocean, benthos, coral reefs, and estauaries.
 Emphasis on unique ecological insights gained in the marine environment.
 Prerequisites: Biology 1 and 2, an ecology course, or instructor permission.
 Three hours.
+Watzin.

-Watzin. - 281, 282 Wildlife Seminar A topical seminar in contemporary issues of fish and wildlife conservation presented by students, faculty, and visiting personnel.
+281, 282 Wildlife Seminar A topical seminar in contemporary issues of fish and wildlife conservation presented by students, faculty, and visiting personnel.
 Permission.
 One hour.
 (Not offered for graduate credit.)